What insurance should you take out?

 Recommended charity insurance

-Though not legally required, many nonprofits may have need for some or all of the following:
+Though not legally required, many nonprofits may need some or all of the following:

 Public liability insurance